Jumpstart Scenario Write-up Guidelines

-No need to mention how important secrets and passwords are.
-As you are writing your code and the document for your scenario, be very cognizant of what you are committing.
+There is no need to mention how important secrets and passwords are.
+As you are writing your code and the guide for the scenario, be very cognizant of what code you are committing.

 Rather it’s a credential that should be included or a secret/password as part of a terminal out, make sure these are mask from the reader.

 There are many ways for you to emphasize a specific text in your scenario README file.

 To create a note or a disclaimer, below you can find a couple of examples of the format we have been using and how the result would look on the Jumpstart website.
 Use capital letters for these types of markdown text.